-Air conditioning works by lowering humidity and "conditioning" inside air to make it feel cooler.
-As for humidity itself, it's a measure of the level of water vapor in the air at any given time – and it's what makes a hot day actually feel "hot."
-What most people aren't aware of, however, is how humidity can affect air conditioning.
-Fortunately, many of today's top-performing HVAC systems include humidifiers and dehumidifiers to help control indoor humidity levels.
-Here's what you need to know about humidity and how it impacts your air conditioning and HVAC system.
+Air conditioning lowers humidity.
+It also conditions the inside air to make it feel cooler.
+Humidity is the level of water vapor in the air.
+It's what makes a hot day feel hot.
+What most people don't know is how humidity can affect air conditioning.
+Many of today's top HVAC systems include humidifiers and dehumidifiers.
+These help control indoor humidity levels.
+Here's what to know about humidity and how it impacts your air conditioning system.

 Making Your Air Conditioning Work Harder